 Frequently Asked Questions

-Why choose Glacier Outdoor Center for a trip?
+Why choose Glacier Raft Company for a trip?

 Several reasons.
-Our 39 years of experience on Montana’s Flathead Rivers, professional river guides well-trained in safety and first aid, high quality self-bailing rafts and inflatable kayaks and multiple trip options make us one of the leading whitewater rafting outfitters in Montana.
+Our 40 years of experience on Montana’s Flathead Rivers, professional river guides well-trained in safety and first aid, high quality self-bailing rafts and inflatable kayaks and multiple trip options make us one of the leading whitewater rafting outfitters in Montana.
 We offer a variety of trips on the Flathead Rivers, including the rush of Class II to III rapids on our half and full-day adventures, a scenic float trip through a quiet secluded canyon and a variety of multi-day options.
-We have also been the #1 Trip Advisor Attraction in West Glacier for the past three years.
+We have also been rated the #1 Trip Advisor Attraction in West Glacier since Trip Advisor began.

 We provide U.S. Coast Guard approved lifejackets for your safety and protection.
 Clean, comfortable wetsuits, booties and splash tops are available for your added comfort.

 Who can go on a rafting trip?
 Is there an age limit?

 Just about anyone can go whitewater rafting.
 No experience is necessary, although most of our trips require some paddling and you will probably get wet!
 Glacier Outdoor Center welcomes rafters young and old, with minimum age restrictions dependent on weather and water conditions.